digbmc/dsgf-2024/logs/yuzhu.md

 - Keep learning Blender: watched the Blender tutorial (1.5/5hrs)
 - Learn about the 3D reconstruction software called Alicevision.
 Found a GitHub repository for the project.
 - Browsed the Bryn Mawr special collection, and narrowed down the potential scanning objects to three (one Buddha statue, a bronze vessel, and a bear figurine)
-- Updated the action plan
+- Updated the action plan.

 ### 2024.10.23
 - Finished the github workshop.